Oldranda1414/AutoDev/docs/implementation.md

 The response is cleaned by removing the chain of thought block and removing the ``` code block delimiters.

+## flake check

+TODO complete this

+Through testing it was noticed that often the llm generated wrong code.
+So I check if the code generated is correct or not and if it is not I re generate it.

 [Back to index](./index.md) |
 [Previous Chapter](./detailed-design.md) |
 [Next Chapter](./testing.md) |